Find Grad Schools

 60 Yearly Graduations

 William James College comes in at #15 on our list of the most popular colleges offering master's degrees in psychology.
 Each year, around 800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,000 per year, while in-state graduate students, on average, pay $34,800 per year.
-For the 2020-2021 academic year, 60 master's degrees were handed out to psychology majors at William James College.
-About 78% of this group were women, and 32% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $10,000 per year, while in-state graduate students, on average, pay $35,850 per year.
+During the most recent year for which we have data, 60 people received their master's degree in psychology from William James College.

 #16